dasch-swiss/dsp-tools/docs/file-formats/json-project/overview.md

     "shortname": "teimp",
     "longname": "Test Import",
     "descriptions": {
-      "en": "This is a project for testing the creation of ontologies and data", "de": "Dies ist ein Projekt, um die Erstellung von Ontologien und Datenimport zu testen" },
+      "en": "This is a project for testing the creation of ontologies and data.", "de": "Dies ist ein Projekt, um die Erstellung von Ontologien und Datenimport zu testen."
+    },
     "keywords": [
       "test",